playcanvas/developer.playcanvas.com/content/en/user-manual/profile/projects.md

 You can export a .zip archive of your project to keep an offline backup.
 You can later choose to import that .zip archive as a new project.

-To export a project click on the arrow next to a project and select 'Export Project'.
+To export a project, click on the arrow next to a project and select 'Export Project'.
 This can only export the 'main' branch.

 ### Using the REST API